top of page

 NBAM is a committee within the Marin Amateur Radio Society (MARS).
 MARS has been an active nonprofit amateur radio Club since the 1930s with its own clubhouse (a retired fire station) in Mill Valley.
 Its FCC-licensed volunteers provide communications support to a dozen large-scale bicycle rides and footraces — including the fabled Dipsea — each year.
 The society maintains a linked net of mountaintop repeaters enabling voice-radio access to and from all corners of the county.
 Those repeaters are used by RACES/ACS in support of the Emergency Operations Center in times of disaster.

-Working with Marin Amateur EmComm Support (MAES)—a 501(c)(3) non-profit EIN 84-1775411—MARS applied for, and received, a $92,000 grant from the Amateur Radio Digital Communications (ARDC) foundation to acquire the hardware necessary to extend the mesh into Marin and Sonoma Counties.
-This is the same funding source that BAM has been using to acquire equipment.
+In March, 2022 MARS received a $92,000 grant from the Amateur Radio Digital Communications (ARDC) foundation to build a mesh backbone into Marin and Sonoma Counties.
+In August, 2023 we received a $33,000 grant from ARDC to educate agencies as to the benefits of the AREDN mesh and help design systems.
+This is the same funding source BAM has been using to acquire equipment.

 While extending the mesh, NBAM will be working with radio clubs and other organizations to increase awareness of the capabilities of the mesh and helping them to understand how it can be a part of their emergency planning.